MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 }
 ```

-To get a bash like completion style, add `Set-PSReadlineKeyHandler -Key Tab -Function MenuComplete` in `$PROFILE`.
+To display all available options in the menu, add `Set-PSReadlineKeyHandler -Key Tab -Function MenuComplete` in `$PROFILE`.

 ## Troubleshooting